TomUszyn/PFDA-project/README.md

 This project analyses and predicts currency trends for USD, GBP, BTC about EUR.
 By employing a systematic methodology, the analysis includes exploring trends, measuring volatility, smoothing data, decomposing time series, forecasting, and creating interactive visualizations.
 The insights from this project can assist in understanding currency behaviours and making data-driven decisions.

-## README.md

-### About

-This project focuses on analyzing and predicting currency trends for USD, GBP, EUR, and Bitcoin.
-By employing a systematic methodology, the analysis includes exploring trends, measuring volatility, smoothing data, decomposing time-series, forecasting, and creating interactive visualizations.
-The insights from this project can assist in understanding currency behaviors and making data-driven decisions.

 ---